TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 took care of the most important settings.
 Pay attention to use HTTPS for your website and set :code:`$GLOBALS['TYPO3_CONF_VARS']['BE']['loginSecurityLevel']` to `normal`.
-On all http sites however you must set this to rsa and activate the system extension rsaauth.
+On all http sites however you must set this to rsa and activate the system extension `rsaauth`.
 Otherwise you will not be able to log into the TYPO3 backend.